-In addition to exclusive support that Fellows receive from Mentors, Residents also meet bi-weekly with small-group Learning Teams of 4-6 Fellows to collaborate, problem solve, and provide one another support as each Residents serves on her or his capacity-building project.
+Summer Fellows: Fellows also meet biweekly with smallgroup Learning Teams of 4-6 Fellows (led by Senior Summer Fellows) to collaborate, problem solve, and provide one another support as each Fellow completes his/her host site project.

-New Sector Program Staff is also available to provide individual support to Residents as-needed throughout their programs.
+New Sector Program Staff is also available to provide individual support to both Summer and Senior Summer Fellows asneeded throughout their programs.

 - Be enrolled in an undergraduate program or have graduated from one

 - Have 2+ years of post-undergraduate work experience

 - Have completed one year of Master's study by the start the program

 - There is no "typical" Fellow; New Sector consciously seeks individuals of differing perspectives and backgrounds and with various career goals.
 Successful applicants will demonstrate the following:

 - High level of self-motivation and academic, extracurricular, professional, and/or personal accomplishment

 - Core leadership attributes, including: resourcefulness, responsibility, independence, patience, integrity, energy, and a strong work ethic

 - Adaptability in the face of change and resource constraints